-Polskie Smaki 57 Beckett Road Wheatley Doncaster DN2 4AD
+Baltyk Mini Market 134 Beckett Road Wheatley Doncaster DN2 4AZ

-On the 30th May, two packets of tobacco was purchased from two Women working at the premise, the tobacco had incorrect packaging and did not comply with Reg.
+On the 13th October 2016, a packets of tobacco was purchased the premise, the tobacco had incorrect packaging and did not comply with Reg.
 3 of the Standardised Packaging of Tobacco products regulations 2015.
 Following on from this, the premise was served with a warning letter advising that the premise would be reviewed if any further illegal products were found.
-Despite the advice, the premise again sold incorrectly packaged tobacco on 1st December.
+Despite the advice, the premise again sold incorrectly packaged tobacco on 11th May 2017; again, a warning letter was issued and served on the premise on 24th July 2017.
+Despite the warning on 1st December 2017, the premise sold tobacco that had incorrect packaging and did not comply with Reg.
+3 of the Standardised Packaging of Tobacco products regulations 2015.